 \section{Size bias in statistics}

-We now touch briefly on the topic of inadvertent or unavoidable size bias\footnote{or length bias, as it is sometimes called in sampling literature} in statistical sampling by citing two references from a vast literature.\footnote{An unpublished survey, by Termeh Shafie of the University of Ume\aa, contains a useful bibliography.}.
-We also the discuss the \emph{deliberate} use of size bias, as a sampling tool.
+We now touch briefly on the topic of inadvertent or unavoidable size bias\footnote{or length bias, as it is sometimes called in sampling literature} in statistical sampling by citing two references from a vast literature.\footnote{ An unpublished survey by Termeh Shafie on Length-Biased Sampling, found on her ETH webpage, contains a quite useful bibliography.} We also discuss the \emph{deliberate} use of size bias, as a sampling tool.